AutodeskGames/stingray-docs/source/interactive_help/managing_content/localizing/localizing_ui.md

 You can create a different Scaleform Studio project for each different language or usage, and rely on the engine's built-in resource selection mechanism to choose the right project at runtime.
 For details on this mechanism, see ~{ Localizing resources }~.

 Although this is the heaviest approach, it might be good for cases where a change in language or platform necessarily causes a very big change in the strings or graphics that need to be shown.
-For example, suppose the goal of your UI is to demonstrate the game's controls to the player.
+For example, suppose the goal of your UI is to demonstrate the app's interaction controls to the player.
 This UI might need to be very different on a console (using a gamepad) from on PC (using keyboard and mouse).
 You could therefore make multiple separate projects and identify them with platform-specific localization IDs in their resource names.

 ## Approach 2: swapping strings in Lua within the {{ProductName}} engine